manorrock/calico/README.md

 [![build](https://github.com/manorrock/calico/actions/workflows/build.yml/badge.svg)](https://github.com/manorrock/calico/actions/workflows/build.yml)

-## Running using the container image from DockerHub
+## Run using the container image from GitHub Container Registry

 In an empty directory of your choice use the following command line to start Manorrock Calico.